 What I do is walk around the car and take a video of every little scratch with my phone.
 Most rental agencies are perfectly honest, but it gives me that extra confidence.
 You know, the 'just-in-case' factor.

 Before you drive off, spend a few minutes becoming familiar with the car, the stick shift, the lights and windshield wipers.
-You don't want to wait until a downpour to look for them...
+You don't want to wait until a downpour to figure out where...

 How high is your car?
 I ask because many parking garages here are extremely low, and the sign that tells you how high they are is extremely tiny.
 I know this for a fact.
 Trust me; once you get stuck in a parking garage entrance, it is both costly and embarrassing to be rescued.

 There are two main kinds: one that asks for your licence plate number, and one that asks for your money and gives you a ticket in return (you place it on your windshield).
 These machines are notoriously confusing for the French, let alone for foreigners.
-Locals will usually take pity on you if you look confused...
+Locals will usually take pity on you if you ask for help...

 Every country has its motorway etiquette.
 Here's ours.

 Our motorways can be crowded with trucks and if you have a tiny car that wiggles in the wind, try to drive when trucks are off the road, either at night, or on Sundays, where only refrigerated trucks are allowed, or over lunch, when drivers are, well, eating lunch.
 Other good times to be on the road are early morning (trucks, but few cars, and people haven't had wine yet) and after 7:30 pm, when truckers have stopped for the day and everyone else is home for supper.

-France is a country of terribly scenic roads, of achingly lovely villages, of soaring mountains and crystal lakes and to get to most of it, you'll need a car to head off beyond the autoroute.
+France is a country of terrifically scenic roads, of achingly lovely villages, of soaring mountains and crystal lakes and to get to most of it, you'll need a car to head off beyond the autoroute.
 Just spend a little time reading up before you drive, and you'll be fine.